NetGovern/deployments/kubernetes/README.md

 Setting Up the Workspace Directory and Ansible Inventory File
 -------------------------------------------------------------

 Create a directory on your local machine that will serve as your workspace.
 Ansible will be configured locally so that it can communicate with and execute commands on your remote servers.
-Once that's done, create a hosts file containing the IP addresses of your servers and the groups that each server belongs to.
+Once that's done, Create a hosts file containing the IP addresses of your servers and the groups that each server belongs to.

 	$ mkdir ~/kube-cluster